Fermi–Dirac prime: Factorization

+where the first line is the factorization of 2400 into primes and the second is the corresponding factorization into Fermi–Dirac primes.

 The Fermi–Dirac primes are named from an analogy to particle physics.
 In physics, bosons are particles that obey Bose–Einstein statistics, in which it is allowed for multiple particles to be in the same state at the same time.
 Fermions are particles that obey Fermi–Dirac statistics, which only allow a single particle in each state.
 Similarly, for the usual prime numbers, multiple copies of the same prime number can appear in the same prime factorization, but factorizations into a product of Fermi–Dirac primes only allow each Fermi–Dirac prime to appear once within the product.

+This factorization can be used for a system of binary numerals for the positive integers, different from the standard binary representation as a sum of powers of two.
+The Fermi–Dirac representation of a number consists of a binary sequence whose bit in position $i$ is 1 if the $i$th Fermi–Dirac prime appears in its factorization, and 0 otherwise.
+As with standard binary numerals, this can be written in the order from most significant to least significant bit and truncated to avoid leading zeros.
+For instance, the representation for 2400 would be 10001000011, with ones in the positions for the Fermi–Dirac primes 25, 16, 3, and 2, and zeros in the remaining positions.
+This representation allows multiplication and division to be performed digit-by-digit, analogously to the digit-by-digit methods for adding and subtracting numbers in their standard binary or decimal representations.

 Other properties

 The Fermi–Dirac primes can be used to find the smallest number that has exactly $n$ divisors, in the case that $n$ is a power of two, $n=2^k$.
 In this case, as Srinivasa Ramanujan proved, the smallest number with $n=2^k$ divisors is the product of the $k$ smallest Fermi–Dirac primes.
 Its divisors are the numbers obtained by multiplying together any subset of these $k$ Fermi–Dirac primes.
 For instance, the smallest number with 1024 divisors is obtained by multiplying together the first ten Fermi–Dirac primes:

 In the theory of infinitary divisors of Cohen, the Fermi–Dirac primes are exactly the numbers whose only infinitary divisors are 1 and the number itself.